edward0414/backend-challenge/SOLUTION.md

 The two endpoints "/messages" and "/conversations/<conversation_id>" will be available for services.
 Use them according to the readMe file!

+### Test

+Similar to how to run the main app.py file, run the command "python test.py" to test the endpoints.

+Test cover:
+1) correct behaviour of /conversations endpoint
+2) incorrect behaviour of /conversations endpoint
+3) correct behaviour of /messages endpoint
+4) incorrect behaviour of /messages endpoint
+4) correct process of creating a new conversation

 ### Database